data-integrations/google-cloud/docs/GCSMultiFiles-batchsink.md

 **Location:** The location where the gcs buckets will get created.
 This value is ignored if the bucket already exists.

+**Encryption Key Name:** It is used to encrypt data written to bucket that will be created by pipeline.
+If the bucket already exists, you need to manually apply the CMEK to it.
+The location of bucket and key should be same.

 **Service Account**  - service account key used for authorization

 * **File Path**: Path on the local file system of the service account key used for